Tommie Hoban: Crewe Alexandra

+Hornchurch

+On 12 July 2023, Hoban returned to football when he signed for Isthmian League Premier Division club Hornchurch.
+He departed the club in August 2024.

 International career

 Hoban was born in England but qualifies to play for the Republic of Ireland through his Dublin-born mother.
 His paternal grandparents are also Irish.

 Hoban made his Republic of Ireland U17 debut on 25 September 2010, where he started the whole game, in a 2–0 win over Albania U17.
 Hoban represented Ireland at under-17 level, where he went on to make six appearances for the side.

 In September 2011, Hoban was called up to the Republic of Ireland U19 for the first time.
 He made his Republic of Ireland U19 debut on 10 October 2011, starting the whole game, in a 3–1 win over Russia U19.
-It wasn't until on 10 October 2012 when Hoban scored his first Republic of Ireland U19 goal, in a 5–2 win over Luxembourg U19.
+On 10 October 2012 Hoban scored his first Republic of Ireland U19 goal, in a 5–2 win over Luxembourg U19.
 In a follow–up match, he captained the under-19s for the first time, in a 1–0 win over Macedonia U19.
 Hoban went on to make six appearances and scoring once for the Republic of Ireland U19 side.

 In February 2014, Hoban was called up to the Republic of Ireland U21 squad for the first time.
-It wasn't until on 5 September 2014 when he made his debut for Republic of Ireland U21 debut, starting as captain, in a 2–0 win over Germany U21.
+On 5 September 2014 he made his debut for Republic of Ireland U21, starting as captain, in a 2–0 win over Germany U21.
 Throughout his time at the Republic of Ireland U21 side, Hoban captained the side in the number of matches.
 Then, on 8 September 2015, he scored his first Republic of Ireland U21 goal, in a 2–0 win over Andorra U21.
 Hoban went on to make ten appearances and scoring once for the Republic of Ireland U21 side.